ChaoticConundrum/HIAndroidApp/README.md

     git diff HIANDROID_FORKED HIANDROID_PATCH

+This app will also need superuser permissions, so a superuser helper is also required, such as SuperSU.
 The Android app (this repository) has no build or install dependencies, it may just be built in Android Studio and deployed.